 APPLES is currently affiliated with more than 250 Triangle-area community partners where students can fulfill their service-learning requirement.
 APPLES partners allow students to provide a wide array of services while addressing different issues affecting our communities such as education, health, environment, homelessness, literacy, hunger and economic development.

-The summer 2015 course listing and the fall 2015 course listing are now available and will be updated regularly.
+The spring 2016 course listing is now available and will be updated regularly.
 Each semester, more than 50 APPLES courses are offered and most fulfill the experiential education requirement.
 Unless otherwise noted, students register for APPLES courses through Connect Carolina.
 The APPLES program does not register students for service-learning courses; students needing assistance in finding an open service-learning course should contact academic advising.

 How to enroll in an APPLES course: